 Important: working with us as a successful student buddy will strengthen your application for International Study Centres or other Study Abroad opportunities.
 Discover more about the advantages of studying abroad.

-A mentor is a paid part-time role where you are required to provide social and classroom support to our short course students.
-Providing social support would be your main role and this may include helping students to book trips to other cities in the UK, providing advice on living in York, organising social events, assisting students to integrate into the general UoY student body, among others.
+A mentor is a paid role where you are required to provide social and classroom support to our short course students.
+Social support would include helping students to book trips to other cities in the UK, providing advice on living in York, organising social events, assisting students to integrate into the general UoY student body, among others.
 You may also be asked to assist students to prepare and rehearse for their final presentations.

 Mentors are required to be available for the duration of the course and to have some degree of flexibility with their availability.
-A mentor will generally be required to complete their required number of hours between Monday to Friday.
+You will generally be required to complete your required number of hours between Monday to Friday.
 Working with us as a student buddy first is a great way to strengthen your mentor application.